 A note about the selection process:

-In addition to the qualities listed above, the Catalyst Selection Committee will consider several demographic factors in order to select a cohort that represents the breadth of lived experiences of transgender people in Oregon.
-Specifically, the selection committee will prioritize selecting a cohort that is intergenerational, includes participants living outside the Portland Metro Area, has significant representation from trans People of Color, and includes a balance of women, men, and nonbinary people of varying gender experiences.
+The Catalyst Selection Committee will consider several demographic factors in order to select a cohort that represents the breadth of lived experiences of transgender people in Oregon.
+Specifically, the selection committee will prioritize selecting a cohort that is intergenerational, includes participants living outside the Portland Metro Area, has representation from trans People of Color, and includes a balance of women, men, and nonbinary people of varying gender experiences.